OlegBEZb/Data_Mining_assignment_1/README.md

 3. Decide regarding the aggregation
 4. Investigate previous usages of this data
 5. Find the detailed documentation (how the data was collected, who are the participants)
-6. Feature engineering (day of the week and so on, hour, daytime (morning, evening), timedeltas, proxy locations (with time shifts), downtime feature (for sleeping), feature for not doing anything)
+6. Feature engineering
+   1. day of the week and so on
+   2. hour, daytime (morning, evening),
+   3. timedeltas,
+   4. proxy locations (with time shifts),
+   5. downtime feature (for sleeping),
+   6. feature for not doing anything
+   7. as we work with students, exam period may be useful
 7. Modeling (Prophet, microsoftarchive/SilverlightToolkit)

 ## Literature